Top 10 Anti-Aging Foods

 Garlic:

-cancer and heart disease.
+Eating a clove of garlic a day (row or cooked) helps to protect the body againstcancer and heart disease.
 The cardioprotective effects of garlic are well recorded.
 One 1994 study in Iowa, USA, of 41,837 women between the age of 55 and 69 suggested that women who ate a clove of garlic at least once a week were 50 percent less likely to develop colon cancer.
-Another study at Tasgore Medical college in India suggested that garlic reduced cholesterol levels and assisted blood thinning more effectively than aspirin, thus helping to reduce the risk of heart disease.
+Another study at Tasgore Medical college in

 Ginger: